Delicately spiced chai latte cupcakes that are gluten free! Easy to make cake infused with chai flavors and topped in a spiced buttercream frosting.

 All your favorite chai latte flavors wrapped up into a light and fluffy cupcake?
 YES PLEASE!

 These easy to make and delicious chai latte cupcakes are spiced with cinnamon, cardamon, ginger, and allspice to make a soft and fluffy cupcake perfect for tea time!
-Topped with a chai infused buttercream, this gluten free and vegan recipe is a sweet treat.
+Topped with a chai infused buttercream, this gluten free recipe is a sweet treat.

 Free from: wheat, gluten, dairy (optional), casein (optional), fish, shellfish, soy, sesame, peanuts, tree nuts, coconut, corn, celery, and more